OccupyWallStreet/nycga4/wp-content/plugins/bbpress/readme.txt

 2. Search for 'bbPress'
 3. Activate bbPress from your Plugins page.
 (You'll be greeted with a Welcome page.)
 4. Visit 'Forums > Add New' and create some forums.
 (You can always delete these later.)
-5a.
-If you have pretty permalinks enabled, visit yourdomain.com/forums.
-5b.
-If you do not have pretty permalinks enabled, visit yourdomain.com?post_type=forum
+5. If you have pretty permalinks enabled, visit yourdomain.com/forums, or if you do not have pretty permalinks enabled, visit yourdomain.com?post_type=forum

 = From WordPress.org =